-‘Big Brother’ Fans React To HOH Bayleigh Dayton’s Threat To ‘Literally’ Kill Anyone Who Crosses Her
+‘Big Brother’ Fans React To Bayleigh Dayton’s Threat To ‘Literally’ Kill Anyone Who Crosses Her

 And Big Brother 18’s Paulie Calafiore and Da’Vonne Rogers’ fight in the jury house was epic.
 Da’Vonne had to be held back by producers after Paulie mentioned her daughter during their fight.

 The most violent incident in U.S. Big Brother history came in Season 2 when contestant Justin Sebik held a knife to the throat of fellow contestant Krista Stegall as they hung out in the kitchen.
-The Big Brother stars initially dismissed the incident as horseplay—Sebik later told host Julie Chen, “If there is anyone who can perceive that as an act of violence or a threat, then you’re an idiot”— But Sebik was ejected from the house over the violent joke.
+The Big Brother stars initially dismissed the incident as horseplay.
+Sebik later told host Julie Chen, “if there is anyone who can perceive that as an act of violence or a threat, then you’re an idiot.”
+But Sebik was ejected from the house over the violent joke.
 Stegall later sued CBS for negligence in allowing the incident to occur and not providing her with adequate psychological counseling afterward, Entertainment Weekly reported at the time.

-Big Brother Season 20 airs Sundays, Wednesdays and Thursdays on CBS.
+Big Brother Season 20 airs Sundays, Wednesdays, and Thursdays on CBS.